phoughton/cribbage_scorer/README.md

 Cribbage scorer is a simple scoring engine for the classic card game.

-For details and history of the game [Wikipedia has a good summary](https://en.wikipedia.org/wiki/Cribbage)
+For details, history and a good summary of the rules of the game see [Wikipedia](https://en.wikipedia.org/wiki/Cribbage)

-For instruction on how to play and the rules see the [American Cribbage Congress](http://www.cribbage.org/NewSite/rules/rule1.asp#section7)
+For instruction on how to play and the rules see the [American Cribbage Congress](http://www.cribbage.org/NewSite/rules)

 ### Installation
 ```bash